petersulyok/smfc/README.md

 # Names of the HDs (str multi-line list, default=)
 # These names MUST BE specified in '/dev/disk/by-id/...' form!
 hd_names=
-# List of files in /sys/hwmon file system or 'hddtemp' (str multi-line list, default=)
-# It will be automatically generated for SATA disks based on the disk names.
-# Use `hddtemp` keyword for SCSI disk or for other disks incompatible with `drivetemp` module.
-# hwmon_path=/sys/class/scsi_disk/0:0:0:0/device/hwmon/hwmon*/temp1_input
-#            /sys/class/scsi_disk/1:0:0:0/device/hwmon/hwmon*/temp1_input
-#            hddtemp
+# Path for 'smartctl' command (str, default=/usr/sbin/smartctl).
+smartctl_path=/usr/sbin/smartctl
 # Standby guard feature for RAID arrays (bool, default=0)
 standby_guard_enabled=0
-# Number of HDs already in STANDBY state before the full RAID array will be forced to it (int, default=1)
+# 'standby guard' feature only: number of HDs already in STANDBY state before the full RAID array will be forced to it (int, default=1)
 standby_hd_limit=1
-# Path for 'smartctl' command (str, default=/usr/sbin/smartctl).
-# Required for 'standby guard' feature only
-smartctl_path=/usr/sbin/smartctl
-# Path for 'hddtemp' command (str, default=/usr/sbin/hddtemp).
-# Required for reading of the temperature of SAS/SCSI disks.
-# 'hddtemp_emu.sh' script could also be used here if 'hddtemp' is not available.
-hddtemp_path=/usr/sbin/hddtemp
 ```
 Important notes:
  1. `[HD zone} hd_names=`: This is a compulsory parameter, its value must be specified in `/dev/disk/by-id/...` form (the `/dev/sda` form is not persistent could be changed after a reboot).